adelphi-ed-tech/au-courses/courses/escape-rooms.md

 in teams, students will work with the full stack of multimedia web programming:
 Javascript ES6, webpack, node, git, ReactJS, MongoDB, HTML5, CSS and Bootstrap.

-In addition to key computer science concepts, we will hone our skills in interactive story telling, puzzle design, and multimedia production to create engaging online stories for our users.
+In addition to key computer science concepts, we will hone our skills in interactive story telling, puzzle design, and multimedia production to create engaging online experiences for our users.
 This course is open to anyone with at least one semester of college-level computer programming in any language.
 No previous Javascript or web development required.
 This course will be fully online, with no fixed virtual class meeting.
-We will communicate and collaborate through primarily through zoom and discord.
-For remote programming, we will use the collaborative editing features of the open source Atom Editor and will store our projects on Github.
+We will communicate and collaborate primarily through zoom and discord.
+For remote programming, we will use the collaborative editing features of the open source Atom Editor and will store our code on Github.

 **Key words:** computer science, web development, mobile web, interaction design, html, html5, css, javascript, OOP, React, Bootstrap, git, node, mongodb,